aksovius/speech-coach/README.md

 A dedicated documentation site is under development using Docusaurus.
 For now, check the [`docs/`](./docs/) folder for architecture, roadmap, and design notes.

-## 🤝 Let's Connect
+## 🤝 About the Creator

-I'm open to feedback, collaboration, or job opportunities.
+I’m Alexander Kim — a software engineer passionate about language, data, and scalable systems.
+I built Speech Coach to combine my interests in microservices, stream processing, and education technology.

-Feel free to reach out to me on [Telegram](https://t.me/aksovius) or [LinkedIn](https://www.linkedin.com/in/aksovius).
+Let’s connect on [LinkedIn](https://www.linkedin.com/in/aksovius) or [Telegram](https://t.me/aksovius) — I’m always open to collaboration, feedback, or new opportunities.

 ## ⚠️ Disclaimer